Skip to main content

 • Sign-off: inspector and supervisor.

-2. Check the access path is clear and the station can be reached within 10 seconds from the nearest hazard area.
+2. Check the access path is clear and the station can be reached within 10 seconds from the nearest hazard area.: Walk the path from the closest chemical or hazard area to the station and time the walk.
+Confirm there are no obstructions, locked doors or obstacles that would delay access in an emergency.

 3. Activate the station and verify both nozzles deliver a steady, even stream.
-Confirm the valve stays open without hand pressure.
+Confirm the valve stays open without hand pressure.: The valve must be a stay-open type that allows hands-free operation per AS 4775.
+Let the water run for at least three minutes during weekly flushing to clear stagnant water from the supply line.

 7. Record any defects and report per your site procedures.
-Tag the station out of service if it fails critical items.
+Tag the station out of service if it fails critical items.: If the station fails to deliver adequate flow, the valve does not stay open, or the water is outside the tepid range, tag the station as out of service and arrange immediate repair.

 Frequently asked questions